To many people, the word “jambalaya” probably brings to mind a kind of generic spiciness. Oh, those poor people.

 Check out Charlie Andrew’s recipe below.

-Grilled corn is one of purest joys of summer.
+Grilled corn is one of the purest joys of summer.

 The aroma is so intoxicating that it’s nearly moonshine-esque.